(These are excerpts from my book "Intelligence is not Artificial")

 ReWalk, founded by an Israeli quadriplegic (Amit Goffer), Ekso Bionics and Suitx (two UC Berkeley spinoffs) and SuperFlex (an SRI spinoff) already helped paraplegics or seniors walk.
 Panasonic's ActiveLink has announced an exoskeleton that will help weak nerdy people like me with manual labor that requires physical strength.
 The cost is still prohibitively high, but one can envision a not-too-distant future in which we will be able to rent an exoskeleton at the hardware story to carry out gardening and home-improvement projects.
 After you wear it, you can lift weights and hammer with full strength.

-In a more distant future, robots may take advantage of projects such as OpenEase, a platform for machines to share knowledge; or RoboHow (2012), that will enable robots to learn new tasks; or RoboBrain (2014), that learns new tasks from human demonstrations and advice.
+Robots can take advantage of projects such as OpenEase, a platform for machines to share knowledge, or RoboEarth (2010) and Rapyuta (2013), funded by the European Union.
+RoboHow (2012) wants robots to learn new tasks from high-level descriptions; and RoboBrain (2014) wants robots to learn new tasks from human demonstrations and advice.

 But first we will need to build robotic arms whose dexterity matches at least the dexterity of a squirrel.